alexlopezcifuentes/Distillation-Attention/README.md

 ```

 ## Acknowledgments
-This study has been partially supported by the Spanish Government through its TEC2017-88169-R MobiNetVideo project.
+This study has been partially supported by the *Anonymous* project.

 We want also to give a massive thank to  [Yonglong Tian (HobbitLong)](https://github.com/HobbitLong) for sharing his [RepDistiller Repository](https://github.com/HobbitLong/RepDistiller) from where we took the implementations for the state-of-the-art methods.
 Give them a star!